-- They can grow almost anywhere.
 Unlike most common houseplants, they’re not as finicky about water and temperature.

-- They’re the perfect size for small space.
 You can tuck a little greenery into the corner, up on a shelf, or even on your desk.

-- They’re low maintenance.
-In fact, the biggest problem with succulents occurs when you try to “kill them with kindness.”
+The biggest problem with succulents occurs when you try to “kill them with kindness.”
 These plants like to be pretty much left alone.

 But wait, what are succulents?

-There are more plants in the succulent family than one would think!
 Succulents are any one of a family of drought-resistant plants that store water in their leaves, stems, or roots.
 They typically have leaves that are smooth and fleshy in appearance.

-Soil: plant your succulents in soil that drains
+Succulent care tip No. 1: Plant your succulents in soil that drains

 Succulents are meant to tolerate drought, and regular potting soil is designed to hold water and drain slowly.
-This can make succulents prone to root rot if they sit for a prolonged period of time in that wet soil.
+This can make succulents prone to root rot if they sit for a prolonged period of time in wet soil.

 You can avoid root rot in one of two ways:

-- Purchase a soil mix designed specifically for cacti or succulents.
 These mixes are looser and more porous.
 They keep the plant stable in its container and hold in a little moisture while still draining thoroughly.

-- Amend a standard potting soil mix.
 The goal is to adjust the soil so that moisture exits the container quickly.
 You can make a better soil mix for succulents by adding coarse sand, perlite, pumice, coconut coir, and mineral grit, all of which help aerate the soil and increase drainage.

-Light: give your succulents plenty of light
+Succulent care tip No. 2: Give your succulents plenty of light

-Succulents need light, and plenty of it!
+Succulents need light, and plenty of it.
 Ideally, they need six hours a day.
-If grown in too little light the plants become leggy, and the leaves tend to fade in color.
+If grown in too little light, the plants become leggy and the leaves tend to fade in color.
 You will also want to rotate your plants frequently, as they tend to “reach for” the light if left sitting in one spot without rotation.

-We can’t emphasize this enough: do not overwater your succulents!
-Remember, these are drought tolerant plants, and are designed to withstand long dry spells in their native habitat.
+We can’t emphasize this enough: Do not overwater your succulents.
+Remember, these are drought-tolerant plants, and are designed to withstand long dry spells in their native habitat.